BruceMacD/XRay-Pneumonia-Classifier/README.md

 * July 18 - 1.5 hours (Bruce) - Working on stripping off a layer from vgg16 and doing transfer learning.
 * July 20 - 1.5 hours (Bruce) - Adding a new fully connected layer to stripped vgg16
 * July 21 - 2 hours (Bruce) - modifications to new vgg16 layer along with research
 * July 22 - 4 hours (Seth) - Working on data augmentation function with ImageDataGenerator.
 Using https://machinelearningmastery.com/image-augmentation-deep-learning-keras/ as reference, but I keep getting an ValueError.
 I think it has something to do with colormaps.
-I might also be stupid
 * July 22 - 1 hour (Bruce) - last layer modifications, different optimizer, research, 400 iteration training on Adam optimizer
 * July 23 - 2.5 hours (Bruce) - trying different loss params, stripping another layer, and testing
 * July 26 - 3.5 hours (Bruce) - rerunning models for report explaining differences observed